brandonhorst/app.lacona/faq.md

 - VoiceOver support

+#### Known Issues

+- Launch at Login is broken for some Setapp users

 ## Can you integrate with _\<App/Service\>_?  {#integrations}

 If it exposes a good API, maybe!
 Contact Brandon at [suggestions@lacona.app](mailto:suggestions@lacona.app) and we'll hash it out.